bishosilwal/socimount/README.md

 * see page feed data with images
 * post in page with multiple image upload support
 * set time to post, which will used to post in social app after time delayed
+* see total likes and comment

 2. Twitter
 * see twitter feed data
 * post in twitter with multiple image upload support
 * set time to post, which will used to post in social app after time delayed
+* see total retweet and like

 3. Instagram
 * see instagram feed data with images
+* see total likes and comments

 ### App Requirement